This is a transcription of an audio lecture from Gnostic Psychology, a course originally given live at the Chicagoland Gnostic Academy:

 As Samael Aun Weor wrote, "The truth is the unknowable from moment to moment."
 When we think we know, that's usually a sure indicator that we probably are very asleep, because the state of awakened perception, or Self-remembering or Self-observation, to be in the now, everything is new, and we recognize, "I don't know anything!"
-Like a child who is fascinated with the experience of life, and everything is fresh a new.
+Like a child who is fascinated with the experience of life, and everything is fresh and new.
 This is really the psychological attitude that we need in every second, and we always have to go back and cultivate that.
 It is the foundation.
 It is the foundation of mystical experience.
 It is the means by which, through the practice of meditation, we cultivate, facilitate and activate those experiences.

 Really, it comes to my mind, the story of a Tibetan Buddhist master, who was asked by a student of his, "So when do you meditate?"
 And he replied, "But I am always meditating!"
 In every second.
 It's by using that clarity of perception, which we call consciousness, Buddhata, Tathagarthagarba, the psyche, the soul.

 The Body, Soul and Spirit of the Heart Doctrine